akiellor/akiellor.github.io/src/posts/03-frankenstein-javascript-generator.md

 With the analyser and generator complete with a utility command line interface, it was possible to extract statistics from an existing library and generate new javascript from those statistics.

+The following uses the React library as a source for statistics and generates the following code.

 ```javascript
 // cat react.js | ./bin/analyse | ./bin/generate